antoneliasson/Writers_Choice/README.txt

 The URL(s), separated by a space, of your web app.
 This is a requirement for Persona to be secure and must be hard-coded in the configuration.
-If this field is blank (and the underlying library would have allowed it to be, which it doesn't), another website that the user has previously logged in to could reuse their identity assertions on your site, effectively impersonating a user.
+If this field is blank (and the underlying library would have allowed it to be, which it doesn't), another website that the user has previously logged in to using Persona could reuse their identity assertions on your site, effectively impersonating the poor user.

 Protocol (HTTP/HTTPS) and port (default 80) matters.
 This is one reason for an application to have several URLs.